Turkish Semolina Pudding | Sutlu Irmik Tatlisi

 Turkish Semolina Pudding on a plate with spoon

-We have known each other for about 8 years now and had a pleasure of staying in the same state until I moved to Oklahoma.
+We have known each other for about 8 years now and had the pleasure of staying in the same state until I moved to Oklahoma.
 Her blog - The Schizo Chef is filled with many different recipes from all over the world.
-She adapts to any cuisine as if its her own and her immense research into every cuisine and recipe is marvelous.
+She adapts to any cuisine as if it's her own and her immense research into every cuisine and recipe is marvelous.

-I was at loss to what to choose from Mir's blog.
-I was taking my time going through her different categories and that is when this Turkish Semolina Pudding caught my eyes.
-We are a big fan of Turkish food and thought why not add one more to my collection.
+I was at loss as to what to choose from Mir's blog.
+I was taking my time going through her different categories and that is when this Turkish Semolina Pudding caught my eye.
+We are big fans of Turkish food and thought why not add one more to my collection?
 Also since I have not made many puddings before, this Sutlu Irmik Tatlisi recipe sounded very simple for a beginner.

 Turkish Semolina Pudding on a plate and in glass bowls